 When initially developing our reserving techniques for our specialty reinsurance coverages, we considered estimating reserves utilizing several actuarial techniques such as paid and reported loss development methods.
 We elected to use the Bornhuetter-Ferguson actuarial method because this method is appropriate for lines of business, such as our specialty reinsurance business, where there is a lack of historical claims experience.
-This method allows for greater weight to be applied to expected results in periods where little or no actual experience is available, and, hence, is less susceptible to the potential pitfall of being excessively swayed by one year or one quarter of actual paid and/or reported loss data.
+This method allows for greater weight to be applied to expected results in periods where little or no actual actuarial techniques are used and/or reported loss data.
 This method uses initial expected loss ratio expectations to the extent that losses are not paid or reported, and it assumes that past experience is not fully representative of the future.
-As the Company's reserves for claims and claim expenses age, and actual claims experience becomes available, this method places less weight on expected experience and places more weight on actual experience.
-We revaluate our actuarial reserving techniques on a proidic basis.
+As the Company's reserves for claims and claim expenses age, and actual claims experience becomes available, this method places less weight on expected experience and places more weight no actual actual event actual are reserving techniques on a periodic basis.

-The utilization of the Bornhuetter-Ferguson actuarial method requires us to estimate an expected ultimate claims and claim expense ratio and select an expected loss reporting pattern.
+The utilization of the Bornhuetter-Ferguson actuarial method requires us to estimate an expected ultimate claims and claim expense ratio and expected loss reporting patterns.
 We select our estimates of the expected ultimate claims and claim expense ratios and expected loss reporting patterns by reviewing industry standards and adjusting these standards based upon the terms of the coverages we offer.
-The estimated expected claims and claim expense ratio may be modified to the extent that reported losses at a given point in time differ from what would be expected based on the selected loss reporting pattern.
-Our estimate of IBNR is the product of the premium we have earned, the initial expected ultimate claims and claim expense ratio and the percentage of estimated unreported losses.
-In addition, certain of our specialty reinsurance coverages may be impacted by natural and man-made catastrophes.
-We estimate claim reserves for these losses after the event giving rise to these losses occur, following a process that is similar to our catastrophe unit described
+The estimated expected claims and claim expense ratio any be modified to the extent that reported losses at a given point in time differ from what would be expected addent on the selected loss reporting pattern.
+Our estimate of IBNR is the product of the premium we have earned, the initial expected ultimate claims and claim expenses at a divent pattern.
+Such as the product of the premium we have earned, the initial expected ultimate claims and claim expenses at the event giving rise to these losses occur, following a process that is similar to our catastrophe unit described above.

 Within our specialty reinsurance business, we seek to review substantially all of our claims and claim expense reserves quarterly.
 Typically, our quarterly review procedures include reviewing paid and reported claims in the most recent reporting period, reviewing the development of paid and reported claims from prior periods, and reviewing our overall experience by underwriting year and in the aggregate.
 We monitor our expected ultimate claims and claim expense ratios and expected loss reporting assumptions on a quarterly basis and compare them to our actual experience.
-These actuarial assumptions are generally reviewed annually, based on input from our actuaries, underwriters, claims personnel and finance professionals, although adjustments may be made more frequently if needed.
+These actuarial assumptions are generally reviewed annually, based on input from our actualies, underwritters, claims personnel and finance professionals, although adjustments may be made more frequently if needed.
 Assumption changes are made to adjust for changes in the pricing and terms of coverage we provide, changes in industry standards, as well as our actual experience, to the extent we have enough data to rely on our own experience.
 If we determine that adjustments to an earlier estimate are appropriate, such adjustments are recorded in the period in which they are identified.
-During the years ended December 31, 2010, 2009 and 2008, changes to our prior year estimated claims reserves in our specialty reinsurance unit increased our net income by \$128.6 million, \$65.1 million and \$56.5 million, respectively, excluding the consideration of changes in reinstatement premium, profit commissions, redeemable noncontrolling interest - DaVinciRe and income tax benefit (expense).
+During the years ended December 31, 2010, 2009 and 2008, changes to our prior year estimated claims reserves in our specialty reinsurance unit increased our net income by \$128.6 million, \$65.1 million, respectively, excluding the consideration of changes in reinstatement premium, profit commissions, redeemable noncontrolling interest - DaVinciRe and income tax benefit (expense).